The Whole Earth on CD-ROM in HyperCard in Your Browser - Internet Archive Blogs

 In Hypercard, everything is a “Card” and those cards have “Links”, which go to other cards.

 You move through indexes of other cards and read what they have to say, sometimes having to click through multiple cards on a single subject.
-The nature of the cards is very similar to the original approach of the Whole Earth Catalog it’s descended from.
+The nature of the cards is very similar to the original approach of the Whole Earth Catalog that it’s drawn from.
 If you’ve never read a Whole Earth Catalog, it’s usually presented as a series of short articles and pointers to a range of subjects of interest to those who want to be part of the nature of humanity as seen through a techno-hippie lens.

-Many of the paths in this collection are meant to be meandering – moving through straight-up indexes as well and unusually laid-out menus and pictures you can interact with.
-It was all experimental and new, then – you’ll find excitement and frustration, eye-opening approaches and confusing bits.
+Many of the paths in this collection are meant to be meandering—moving through straight-up indexes as well and unusually laid-out menus and pictures you can interact with.
+Back in 1989, it was all experimental and new—you’ll find excitement and frustration, eye-opening approaches and confusing bits.
 That’s the wild and free part of this era, and we encourage you to try it all.

 Thanks to everyone who made this happen: Drew Coffman who started a conversation about it, Kevin Kelly who mentioned he had a copy of the EWEC in his possession, and then a bunch of folks who joined in with technical support to turn that copy into an online disk image, and then a emulated Macintosh: Stephen Cole, Noah Bacon, Natalia Portillo, Claudia Dawson, and others.